-Before we address who the alleged homosexuals where that translated the NIV let’s first establish that just because a person is a homosexual and they had a hand in a Bible translation, that does not mean that the translation is corrupt.
+Before we address who the alleged homosexuals where that translated the original NIV, let’s first establish that just because a person is a homosexual and they assisted in a Bible translation, that does not mean that the translation is corrupt.
 Like nearly all modern translations, each translator is assigned a block of text to translate and comment on.
 Thus, if a gay person was given the task of translating Genesis, in no way would their influence have an affect on whoever translated Leviticus and especially not on New Testament books.
 Almost universally, Hebrew scholars and Greek scholars stick to their main language.
 They do not jump back and forth.

 That being said, below are the supposed translators that “corrupted” the NIV.

 Virginia Ramey Mollenkott: Literary consultant

 Virginia was listed in all references as a literary consultant.
 She has also said herself that all she did was provide services as a stylistic consultant.
 She did not participate in any translation work.
 In fact, in one letter she wrote to Michael J. Penfold, she lamented the use of “homosexual” in the Old Testament because it was too anachronistic.
 A portion of the letter reads as follows: